Skip to main content

 Who is the claims agent for Lugano Diamonds?

 Omni Agent Solutions, Inc. serves as the claims and noticing agent for the Lugano Diamonds bankruptcy.
-The case (No. 25-12632) is pending in the U.S. Bankruptcy Court for the District of Delaware before Judge Craig T. Goldblatt.
-Creditors can access case documents and file proofs of claim through Omni's case website.
+The case (No. 25-12055) is pending in the U.S. Bankruptcy Court for the District of Delaware before Judge Craig T. Goldblatt, and the docket identifies Omni as the court-approved noticing and claims administrator.

 For more bankruptcy case analyses and restructuring insights, visit ElevenFlo's bankruptcy blog.